ericcong/FileDepot/README.md

 id (UUID, 32-bytes)
 uid (UUID, 32-bytes.
 The hashed user ID of the owner) expires (Integer, timestamp.
-The timestamp that the locker expires, i.e., all packages don't accept uploading.) notes (String, default to be null.
-Notes of this locker, e.g. the purpose of this locker)
+The timestamp that the locker expires, i.e., all packages don't accept uploading.) attributes (String, default to be null.
+Attributes of this locker, e.g. the purpose of this locker, or whether the locker is sealed or pending.)
 packages: [
   {
     name (String.
 The name of this package)